What is a Pharm.D.?

 Do most applicants have a degree?

-Yes, approximately 80-90 percent of students admitted over the past few years held a four-year degree.
+Yes, approximately 80-90 percent of students admitted over the past few years held a four-year degree at the point of enrollment.

 When do I apply to the UNC Eshelman School of Pharmacy?

-The first step, the PharmCAS application, will be available in mid-July 2017.
+The first step, the PharmCAS application, will be available in mid-July.
 PharmCAS requires four to six weeks to verify an application before it is forwarded to individual schools of pharmacy.

-- Submit your application as soon as possible to ensure earlier review by the Admissions Committee.
-We encourage you to apply by October 1
+- Submit your application as soon as possible to ensure earlier review by the Admissions Committee and maximum consideration for interview days.

-The second step, the supplemental application, will be available in mid-July 2017.
+The second step, the supplemental application, will be available in mid-July.
 After you have completed step 1 (submitting your PharmCAS application), PharmCAS will process and verify your application.
 When PharmCAS completes the verification and releases your application to the School, you will receive an email within one week with instructions to begin your online supplemental application for the UNC Eshelman School of Pharmacy.
 You must submit both the PharmCAS application and the supplemental application to be considered for admission.
-You will have until January 15, 2018 to complete your supplemental application.
+You will have until January 18, 2019 to complete your supplemental application.

 How will I know that my application has been received and is complete?